FRAUD RESOURCE CENTER

 Once they get you on the line, phone scammers use false promises, aggressive sales pitches and phony threats to pry loose information they can use to steal your money or identity (or both).

 It’s easy to understand why crooks love to dial you up.
-Based on the results of a March 2021 survey, call-security app maker Truecaller estimates that Americans lost $29.8 billion to phone scams in the previous 12 months, up from $19.7 billion a year earlier.
-Some 59 million Americans lost money to a phone scam during that period, according to the report, with the average cost jumping 43 percent, from $351 to $502.
+Based on the results of a March 2021 survey, call-security app maker Truecaller estimates that some 59 million Americans lost money to a phone scam in the previous 12 months.
+According to FTC data, the median loss in scams that start with a call is $1,200, higher than for any other method of contact.

 Technology has made this illicit work easy.
 With auto dialers, shady operators can blast out robocalls by the millions for just a few dollars a day.
 Readily available spoofing tools can trick your caller ID into displaying a genuine government or corporate number, or one that appears to be local, to increase the chances that you’ll answer.